Sayed Mohammad Ali Jawid

 Sayed Mohammad Ali Jawid (سید محمدعلی جاوید; born c.1951) is a politician and the leader of Islamic Movement of Afghanistan.
-He was born in Polebaraq, Balkh province, in the Islamic calendar year 1330 (1951–1952 AD) in a poor and religious family.
+He was born in Polebaraq, Balkh province, in the Islamic calendar year 1330 (1951–1952 AD) to a Persian speaking family.
 He completed his preliminary education in Afghanistan and moved to Najaf, Iraq for higher education, where he completed his Ph.D. in religious studies.
-He speaks Persian and Arabic fluently.
+In addition to Persian, he speaks fluent Arabic.
 During the communist regime, he founded the Islamic Movement of Afghanistan under the leadership of Sheikh Muhammad Asif Muhsini.
-During the Soviet invasion of Afghanistan, he was engaged in Jihad against the foreign powers.
-After the victory of Mujahideen he served in the following seats:
+He worked against the Soviet invasion of Afghanistan.
+After the victory of the Mujahideen he served in the following roles under President Burhanuddin Rabbani: